-The COVID-19 has laid bare the direction that legal practice is headed.
+The COVID-19 has laid bare the direction that legal practice and legal education sector is headed.
 There is a need for lawyers to reconsider the issues of law firm structure and billing, law firm marketing, work-life balance and technology vis-à-vis the practice of law, cross border legal practice, educating and training new adaptable lawyers (Emphasis added).
-99 Law schools and the LSK should take this opportunity
+Law schools and the LSK should take this opportunity to equip lawyers with the requisite skills in order to prepare them for the fast changing legal practice the world over.
+Law firms should also invest in technological developments if they hope to remain relevant in the face of technological innovations and developments and globalisation.
+The Judiciary also needs to take up the challenge of adopting technology to facilitate remote access to justice for all.